VladimirAlexiev/soml/owl2soml/README.md

 so <anvils and anvil accessories> BTGE <forging and metal-shaping equipment>""".
 ```

-TODO: strip HTML tags, which are used e.g. in schema.org rdfs:comments:
+TODO: strip HTML tags, which are used e.g. in schema.org `rdfs:comment`:

 ```ttl
 schema:AcceptAction a rdfs:Class ;